jcarbonnel/CLEF/README.md

 1. A package **main**, containing the class _testExtraction_ having a method main.

-2. A package **productdescription**, containing classes to manipulate complex variant descriptions as product comparison matrices.
+2. A package **multivaluedcontext**, containing classes to manipulate complex variant descriptions such as product comparison matrices.
-A _ProductMatrix_ possesses a list of _Characteristics_, which can be boolean _Feature_ or multi-valued _Attribute_.
+A _MultivaluedContext_ possesses a list of _Characteristics_, which can be _BinaryAttribute_ or _MultivaluedAttribute_.
 _CharacteristicType_ represents the 4 type of characteristics: a _Feature_ is mandatorily a type Boolean, and an _Attribute_ can be of type Integer, Double or Literal.

-An _Attribute_ possesses an _AbstractOntology_ automatically built on its value set.
+A _MultivaluedAttribute_ possesses an instance of _AbstractSimilarities_, a meet semi-lattice automatically built on its value set.
-All _Characteristic_ possess a method _scaling()_ which takes a _ProductMatrix_ and return the same _ProductMatrix_ augmented with new boolean features representing the binary scaling of the current characteristic.
+All _Characteristic_ possess a method _scaling()_ which takes a _MultivaluedContext_ and return the same _MultivaluedContext_ augmented with new binary attributes representing the binary scaling of the current characteristic.
-If the characteristic is a _Feature_, this feature is added to the returned matrix.
+If the characteristic is a _BinaryAttribute_, this feature is added to the returned matrix.
-If the characteristic is an _Attribute_, a feature is created for each value of its associated taxonomy and added to the returned matrix.
+If the characteristic is a _MultivaluedAttribute_, a feature is created for each value of its associated meet semi-lattice and added to the returned context.

-The binary scaled matrix is then saved in an .RCFT file (i.e., representing a formal context) and the tool RCAExplore is called to compute the assocatied AC-poset.
+The binary scaled context is then saved in an .RCFT file (i.e., representing a formal context) and the tool RCAExplore is called to compute the assocatied AC-poset.
 .RCFT files are saved in CLEF/data/pcm\_name/pcm\_name.rcft, and the computed AC-poset is saved in CLEF/data/pcm\_name/FCA/AC-poset/step0-0.dot.

 To obtain a .PDF file representing the AC-poset from the .DOT file: